 Chelsea is a small community but is home to several distinct neighborhoods and districts, each with their own traffic signals, crosswalks, and parking regulations.
 Drivers have a duty and need to be careful to follow the speed limits and be aware of the differences between communities.

 If you or a loved one have been in a car accident in Chelsea, you might be entitled to significant compensation.
 To ensure that your injuries and expenses are fully covered, call DiBella Law Offices P.C. at (978) 327-5140.
-Our experienced car accident attorneys are able to help you steer through the complicated legal framework and ensure the best outcome for your case so you can get the settlement you deserve.
+Our experienced Chelsea car accident lawyers are able to help you steer through the complicated legal framework and ensure the best outcome for your case so you can get the settlement you deserve.